tlongle/aidea/README.md

 ﻿# Aidea
-# an open-source AI user-interface with a focus on mobile
+## an open-source AI user-interface with a focus on mobile

-Aidea is an open-source AI mobile interface made in React Native and Expo.
+Aidea is an open-source AI mobile interface made in React Native and Expo:

 I made this project as my final school project (Projeto de Aptidão Profissional, Professional Aptitude Project).